Jean-Cairoli/Rick-n-Morty-app/README.md

 ### About this App

-This app allows the Rick & Morty Fans to find more infomation about thier favority characters
+This app allows the Rick & Morty Fans to find more infomation about thier favorite characters

 ### See a preview here